Salmonella enterocolitis is an infection in the lining of the small intestine that is caused by Salmonella bacteria.

 You are more likely to get this type of infection if you have:

 Most people with this condition are younger than 20.

-The time between infection and symptoms is 8 - 48 hours.
+The time between gettng infected and having symptoms is 8 to 48 hours.
 Symptoms include:

 The health care provider will perform a physical exam.
-You may have signs of a tender abdomen and tiny pink spots on the skin called rose spots.
+You may have signs of a tender abdomen and tiny pink spots, called rose spots, on your skin.